 I have been at Headway since 2007.
 I have a Certificate in Cognitive Rehabilitation Therapy and a level 3 award in Leadership and Management.
 I have many years of experience with brain injury and working with health care professionals.
 My responsibilities include developing the service in line with our business plan, being the first point of contact for new clients, Volunteers, placements and information to support carers and families.
 Engaging with the community to promote education and prevention of brain injuries.

-Clerical Assistant – Laurel Simpson
+Administrator – Laurel Simpson

 I joined the team in Sept 2016 to take on a lot of administrative duties including bookkeeping, marketing and fundraising support, contacting suppliers and keeping records.
 I am usually the first voice you hear on the phone, and am busy in the background keeping everything organised.
 I enjoy working with vulnerable people and often help clients and join in activities.

 Support Worker – Julie Stevens

 I joined Headway in 2012 and enjoy working with the clients and organising theme weeks for the centre to follow topical events such as Wimbledon, the Olympics, and the Diamond Jubilee.
 I have a particular interest in speech and language and am actively developing this service within Headway.